JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 Passing a Kotlin string to C is easy, thanks to the fact that we have `String.cstr` [extension property](../../reference/extensions.html#extension-properties) in Kotlin for it.
-There is also `String.wcstr` for cases where you need UTF-16 wide characters.
+There is also `String.wcstr` for cases where we need UTF-16 wide characters.

 ## Reading C Strings in Kotlin